KNIMEandR/GettingCleaningData_CourseProject/CodeBook.md

 # Export

-* For interoperability and easier use in subsequent processing steps the filtered and aggregated datasets have been exported to .csv-files in the "02 - CLEANED DATA" folder in the project directory
+* For interoperability and easier use in subsequent processing steps the filtered and aggregated datasets have been exported to .csv-files in the project directory

 * Datasets have been kept at the original (wide) format for all processing steps.